wp-plugins/events-manager/readme.txt

 Added RSVP and people management.
 Added repeated events.
 Added multiple map.
 Fixed a bug in calendars which displayed only the first events when more are present.

+2.0b2
+Fixed some bugs

+2.0b3
+Fixed some bugs affecting EM 1.0 users
+Added 2 settings: EM page as calendar and change EM page Added Swedish and German localisations